 A basic set of six filters is illustrated above.

-1 to 3 are primary colour filters because they only allow the transmission of one of the three primary colours - red, green and blue on passing a beam of white light through them.
+1 to 3 are primary colour filters because they only allow the transmission of one of the three primary colour band of wavelengths - red, green and blue on passing a beam of white light through them.

 By using various coloured mineral pigments or organic molecule pigments you can produce any shade or any colour you desire.